 The Scale of the Problem

 This may seem like an isolated incident at first.
-After all, it seems like such a ludicrous thing to happen.
-Why would a panel of glass just detach itself from a building and fall?
+After all, it seems so ludicrous for a panel of glass to just detach itself from a building and fall.

-The news recently reported on an entire spate of glass shattering incidents in Melbourne.
+The news recently reported on an entire spate of falling glass panels in Melbourne.
 In one case, two glass balcony windows from the same building shattered within a couple of months of each other.
 Some news outlets even obtained footage of the incidents.
-This proved that no external factors played a role in the shattering.
-It seemed to be a spontaneous event.
-Again, pedestrians on the floor below were lucky because the falling glass missed them by mere metres.
+This proved that no external factors played a role in its spontaneous shattering.
+Again, pedestrians on the floor below were lucky because the falling glass panel missed them by mere metres.

 Perth has also experienced similar problems.
-In July 2017, the news reported on four separate instances of glass shattering and falling from the same building.
+In July 2017, the news reported on four separate instances of falling glass panels from the same building.
 The problem at the former Bankwest Tower in Perth became severe enough to warrant further investigation.
 The owners even installed temporary covered scaffolding to protect people should it happen again.

-Falling glass isn’t a minor problem in the Australian building industry.
-In fact, it’s close to becoming an epidemic.
+Falling glass is not a minor problem in the Australian construction industry.
+In fact, it is close to becoming an epidemic.
 With so many new apartment buildings having gone up during the last few years, you have to wonder just how many are at risk of similar incidents.

 Thankfully, the incidents mentioned here haven’t caused any major injuries.
-But you have to wonder how long it will be before a falling glass causes somebody to get hurt.
+But you have to wonder how long it will be before a falling glass panel hurts someone.

 The Problems Falling Glass Causes

 Glass hitting pedestrians is the most obvious of this.
 Falling glass has the potential to cause serious injury, or even death.
 The impact of the glass depends on the type used.
-Standard glass doesn’t usually shatter into small pieces.
+Standard glass does not usually shatter into small pieces.
 An entire panel hitting somebody could be fatal.
 At best, it would lead to severe lacerations.
-Even if the glass panel doesn’t directly hit people, the shattered shards could still fly out after impact with the ground.
+Even if the falling glass panel does not directly hit people, the shattered shards could still fly out after impact with the ground.
 Again, this could cause injury.
 But it may also cause problems with traffic and damage to nearby buildings and installations.

-The less obvious issue relates to the dangers that falling glass causes to building residents.
-Somebody who’s leaning on a panel that dislodges itself could fall out of the window.
-Moreover, a falling panel leaves a gaping gap.
+The less obvious issue relates to the dangers that falling glass panels causes to building residents.
+Somebody who is leaning on a panel that dislodges itself could fall out of the window.
+Moreover, a falling glass panel leaves a large gap.
 Imagine a child left unsupervised for a moment in an apartment unit from which the glass has fallen.
 It only takes the wrong combination of circumstances to occur for somebody to suffer a fall.
 Such a fall would likely be fatal, especially from high floors in an apartment unit.

 The Flaws That Lead to Falling Glass

-This isn’t a phenomenon that’s limited solely to the Australian construction industry.
+This is not a phenomenon that’s limited solely to the Australian construction industry.
 It even has a name – Spontaneous Glass Breakage.

 Typically, the problem occurs in tempered, or toughened glass.
 And it occurs exactly as outlined in the news stories this article mentions.
-There doesn’t appear to be any problem with the glass on the surface.
+There does not appear to be any problem with the glass on the surface.
 But it suddenly shatters and falls for no apparent reason.

-A spate of similar incidents in the United States and Canada prompted regulators and lawmakers to look into the problem.
+A spate of similar incidents in the United States and Canada prompted regulators and lawmakers to investigate the problem.
 They came back with a few potential causes of Spontaneous Glass Breakage.

 Flaw #1 – Minor Edge Damage

-In the majority of cases, the damage that leads to combustion occurs before installation of the glass.
+In most cases, the damage that leads to breaking occurs before installation of the glass.
 This happens when manufacturers cut the glass into panels.
-Tiny nicks and chips may end up cut into the edges.
-Or, little nicks might get taken out of the glass during packaging and transportation.
+Tiny nicks and chips may form by the edges or little nicks might get taken out of the glass during packaging and transportation.

-This tiny flecks of damage may not seem like a big problem at first.
-In fact, they’re sometimes so small that they’re invisible to the naked eye.
+These tiny flecks of damage may not seem like a big problem at first.
+In fact, they are sometimes so small that they’re invisible to the naked eye.
 But they damage the integrity of the glass.

 Tempered glass expands and contracts in relation to the surrounding temperatures.
 Each time this happens, a little more stress gets placed on the tiny defects in the glass’ edges.
 Changes in the wind, the building’s movement, and other environmental factors add more stress.